marcelorl/hapi-request-context-2/README.md

  the data set with it gets lost and doesnt travel through the entire request proccess;
  - Better README.md;
  - Fixed all npm package vulnerabilities.

+### Compability

+It was tested only with Hapi 16.
+If you would like to use it with other version, please open an issue or a PR (even better :p).

 ## License